SIMITGROUP/flutter_zoom_meeting_sdk/README.md

 # Flutter Zoom Meeting SDK

-A Flutter plugin for integrating with the [Zoom Meeting SDK](https://developers.zoom.us/docs/meeting-sdk/) across multiple platforms.
+A Flutter plugin for integrating the [Zoom Meeting SDK](https://developers.zoom.us/docs/meeting-sdk/) across multiple platforms.

-Developed and tested with SDK version `v6.4.3.28970`.
+Tested with SDK version `v6.4.3.28970`.

+> This plugin assumes you have basic knowledge of the Zoom application and the [Zoom Meeting SDK](https://developers.zoom.us/docs/meeting-sdk/), including concepts like JWT authentication and meeting numbers.

 **Supported Platforms**

 - Android
 - iOS
 - macOS
 - Windows

-> **Note**: This plugin does **NOT** bundle the SDK binaries.
+> ⚠️ This plugin does **NOT** bundle the SDK binaries.
 You must [download the Zoom Meeting SDK manually](#getting-started) and configure it for each platform.

 ---